Drinking and Boating Laws in Canada

 Boating while impaired is an offence under the Criminal Code of Canada.

-Operators with more than eighty (80) milligrams of alcohol per One Hundred (100) millilitres of blood are liable to the following fines:
+Operators with more than eighty (80) milligrams of alcohol per One Hundred (100) millilitres of blood are liable.

 • 1st offence: at least One Thousand ($1,000) fine